nWODT-Cobalt/uxa/Library/Taxonomy for Component States/Taxonomy for Component States.md

 - States are organized into state categories
 - Each state name is unique
-- Within a category, states are sorted by frequency of use; the first state being the default value for that category
+- Within a category, states are sorted by frequency of use; the first one being the default value

 ### Sources